tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 ## Pre-requisites:

-Ensure you have the following details to hand:
+Ensure you have the following details:

 ### 1. User account with the Azure Sentinel Responder role